 The more valuable the content, the more likely readers will read and share it with others.

-When creating content for your website, consider opportunities to rank for featured snippets and related questions in the People Also Ask section of the SERPs.
-Featured snippets appear at the top of the first page, giving you the opportunity to get more eyes and clicks on your content.
+When creating content for your website, consider opportunities to rank for featured snippets and related questions in the People Also Ask section of the search engine results page (SERP).

 That’s because they reveal answers to the query and sit front and center in position 0 (after the ads, but before the #1 link).

-Here’s an example of a definition snippet with a quick definition of a low carb diet:
+Here’s an example of a definition snippet with a quick definition of a low-carb diet:

 You can also rank for featured snippets containing lists and tables, like this one: